INTERVIEW

 This variance underscores the importance of aligning your application with institutions whose scoring system best reflects your strengths.
 For instance, applicants with a strong S3 score but weaker S1 or S2 scores might prefer universities using the traditional weighting system and vice versa.

-For deeper insight into past GAMSAT acceptances and to gauge the range of scores typically entertained by different universities, refer past GAMSAT & GPA Average Score Cut-off.
+For deeper insight into past GAMSAT acceptances and to gauge the range of scores typically entertained by different universities, refer to past GAMSAT & GPA Average Score Cut-offs.

 Navigating GPA in Your Medical School Application